 - State the types of peer review offered – journals should have clearly defined policies on the type(s) of peer review they use.

 Journals should also be clear if they operate a triage process.
-This is where submissions that are out of scope or otherwise inappropriate may be rejected or returned to the author without external peer review.
+This is where submissions that are out of scope or otherwise inappropriate may be rejected or returned to the author without independent peer review.

 Apply consistent peer review standards

 Editors should apply consistent standards in their peer review processes, including for special issues, supplements, or where peer review has been managed by a guest editor.
 For journals where research content is published, a minimum of two independent expert referee reports should be sought before an accept decision is made.
 Reject decisions may be made without seeking advice from independent referees.
 Content that is not considered research, for example: book reviews, editorials and letters to the editor may also be accepted for publication without independent peer review.